Close Button

 • Admin Portals or APIs: For user management and provisioning.

-Key Insight: A robust white-label softphone isn’t just a communication app-it’s a framework for delivering secure, branded experiences at scale.
+Key Insight: A white-label softphone isn’t just a communication app—it’s a framework for delivering secure, customizable, and feature-rich VoIP experiences while supporting branded solutions at scale.

 How Do White-Label Softphones Differ from Regular Communication Apps?